 Instant Pot Khichdi is ready!
 Mix and serve hot with your favorite chips or Indian pickles!

 To make Instant Pot Khichdi, short-grain rice is the best bet.
 However, I have used Jasmine rice for this recipe, because it cooks easily and blends with the flavors better than most rice varieties, and brings the right consistency.

 You could also try this with sona masoori brown rice.
 But be sure to adjust the cooking time accordingly.

 My other favorite lentil for this recipe is Moong Dal.
 Kichdo prepared with plain rice and moong dal are also best for babies because it is easy to digest and provide a burst of energy.

 I have also tried variations with Masoor and Toor Dal (Split Red Gram) and they were all pretty good too.
 Regardless of which one you choose, the protein per serving is still pretty high.

 Masoor Dal (Split Red Lentil) adds a bright color to the dish and hence ends up being the most common choice.

 Khichdi in different languages

 Here's a fun fact...this popular one-pot meal is called by different names and with slight variations.
-Although Khichdi is the most common, it is also called as khichuri.
-In the southern parts of India, it is known as Pongal.
-The British call it Kedgeree.
+Although Khichdi is the most common, it is also called "Khichuri".
+In the southern parts of India, it is known as "Pongal" and the British call it "Kedgeree".

 - ¼ cup frozen corn